asnar00/zeta/zero.md

     on (vec r) = (vec a) + (vec b) r = (a.x + b.x, a.y + b.y, a.z + b.z)

 Functions have *open syntax* : the signature can be any sequence of words, operators and bracketed parameter groups (there must be at least one parameter group).
-This allows us to concisely define and call operators (infix, prefix, postfix) and conversion functions, and write more readable, natural-sounding code.
+This allows us to concisely define and call conversion functions, operators (infix, prefix, postfix), and generally and write more readable, natural-sounding code.

 Functions are *pure*, which means they can only read their parameters, and can only write their outputs (multiple outputs are allowed).
+Internally, functions can create and assign local variables, but those variables are thereafter immutable.

 ## streams

 A *stream* is a sequence of values.

-Stream variables are denoted by suffixing the variable name with `$` (read 'stream' or 'string', an idea borrowed from BASIC; it means you can always tell when a variable is a stream just by looking at the code, rather than having to find the declaration).
+Stream variables are denoted by suffixing the variable name with `$` (read as 'stream' or 'string'):

     > int i$                    : declares a stream of integers => i$: []

-We use the `<<` operator ('push', borrowed from C++) to push singular values onto the stream:
+The `<<` operator ('push') pushes a singular value onto the stream:

     > int i$ << 1 << 2 << 3     : push individual values to stream
     => i$: [1, 2, 3]

-We can use the `[]` notation to specify a range of values more concisely:
+The `[]` notation specifies a range of values more concisely:

     > int i$ << [1, 2, 3]       : push multiple values
     => i$: [1, 2, 3]

-The `[]` format also allows us to specify ranges of values:
+The `[]` notation can also specify a range of values:

-    > int i$ << [1 to 5 inclusive]
-    => i$: [1, 2, 3, 4, 5]

     > int i$ << [0 to 5]
     => i$: [0, 1, 2, 3, 4]